-- Demonstration that the robot responds via RC to turn on and off the complete system, including movement of the robot and the gun, will be required.
+- Demonstration that the robot responds via RC to turning the entire system on and off, including movement of the robot and the gun.
 The operation of the weapon and the locking device that prevents the prototype from being accidentally turned on shall be shown and explained. - 2.
 Check that there is a clearly visible light source indicating that the robot is turned on, as well as a master switch or lockout device capable of shutting off the main power to the prototype, which may be part of the robot or external. - 3.
 The ability to turn the weapon on and off by means of the RC controller, as well as the robot's displacement, shall be shown. - 4.
 It will be corroborated that the robot does not exceed the weight established in each category. - 5.
-It will be checked that the robot complies with all the guidelines established in these rules.
+It will be checked that the robot complies with all the guidelines established in this regulation.